PolicyStat/edited/README.md

 // benefit ... and in case you don’t require it any more onTCC.detach() // and it will stop listening
 ```

+The callbacks are called synchronously, before the native event (the edit)
+occurs.

 <!-- LICENSE/ -->